 So, the sooner your organization prepares for it, the better.

-You have to be equipped with the right tools and practices to motivate your employees and boost their spirits.
+You have to be equipped with the right tools and practices to motivate your remote employees and boost their spirits.

 Yes, it won’t happen overnight but consistency and regular efforts will soon yield the desired results, making your remote workforce more productive and engaged.